Iran and the Palestinians

 - Tehran has trained many Palestinian militants and provided a significant proportion of the weaponry used against Israel.
 For Shiite Iran, the Palestinian groups are among its most important Sunni allies.

-- As long as it has substantial financial and military support from Iran, Hamas can in turn refuse to work with Fatah and other parties to form a single Palestinian government in the West Bank and Gaza.
-The split between the two halves of the Palestinian Authority seriously complicates peace efforts since only two of the three parties to the conflict have been negotiating.
+- When it had substantial financial and military support from Iran, Hamas could refuse to work with Fatah and other parties to form a single Palestinian government in the West Bank and Gaza.
+The split between the two halves of the Palestinian Authority seriously complicates peace efforts since only two of the three parties to the conflict negotiated.

 "The Iran Primer"--Book Overview